haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

         #You can do the tzinfo addition when retrieving the time from DB.

-By this way we can save time and date in Database even-though users are from different timezone.
+By this way we can save time and date in Database even-though users are from a different timezone.
 We need to consider them only when retrieving the time object from database, ie; we need to convert our UTC time to user specific timezone.
-So this conversion is only for view purpose.
+So this conversion is only for view purposes.

-**2. Converstion from UTC to localtime**
+**2. Conversion from UTC to local time**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to convert UTC times to corresponding user timezone, follow the